 As you grow in faith, the resistance of satan will test your resolve.
 This is normal and to be expected.
+We have to learn how to overcome satan’s resistance.
 God will never leave you as you walk with Him.
 Though the resistance may be brutal, you can make it to the other side if you don’t quit.
+Resistance is not futile.
 Chuck Yeager and pilots of today prove one can break the sound barrier.
 Abraham, Moses, David, Paul and other faithful believers prove it is possible to break the ‘faith barrier’.
 May we follow their example, resist the devil and break through to the other side.

 Homer and Wanda